MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-173-Shippers-General-Requirements-Shipments-Packagings/subpart-D-Definitions-Classification-Packing-Group-Assignments-Exceptions-Hazardous-Materials-Other-Than-Class-1-Class-7/section-173.150.md

 (ii) Solids containing ethyl alcohol are not packed in inner packagings exceeding 0.22 kilograms (0.5 pounds) in weight;

 (iii) The net liquid contents of all inner packagings in any single outer packaging may not exceed 5.6 liters (1.5 gallons).
-The net solid contents of all inner packagings in any single outer packaging may not exceed 14.9 kilograms (33 pounds).
-The gross weight of any single outer package shipped may not exceed 29.9 kilograms (66 pounds).
-Inner packagings must be secured and cushioned within the outer package to prevent breakage, leakage, and movement.
+The net solid contents of all inner packagings in any single outer packaging may not exceed 15 kilograms (33 pounds).
+The gross weight of any single outer package shipped may not exceed 30 kilograms (66 pounds).
+Inner packagings must be secured and cushioned within the outer package to prevent breakage, leakage, and shifting.

 (3) For transportation by passenger or cargo aircraft, no outer package may be transported which contains an inner packaging exceeding: